lorenzotomada/devtools_scicomp_project_2025/README.md

 ```bash
 python scripts/mpi_running.py
 ```
+The previous command will run the script using as configuration file (containing, e.g., matrix size and number of processes) the file `experiments/config.yaml`.
+It is also possible to provide paths to other configuration files by passing the corresponding path through the `--config=path/to/file` command.

+Notice that the script is *not* called using `mpirun`, but internally it uses MPI.
+This is done by spawning a communicator inside the script.

-In the `shell` folder, we provide a `submit.sbatch` file to run using `SLURM`, as well as a `submit.sh` to run the same experiment locally.
+In addition, in the `shell` folder, we provide a `submit.sbatch` file to run using `SLURM`, as well as a `submit.sh` to run the same experiment locally.
-In particular, these two files perform memory profiling.
+These two files perform memory profiling.

 # To install using Ulysses:
 ```bash